fu123456/SHDNet/README.md

 regions, such as bright materials, non-specular as well as colored lighting, and even light sources.

+If you have any questions about this project, please contact me via
+Email: xyzgfu@gmail.com

 # WHU-Specular dataset

 ![Example highlight images and corresponding highlight masks in our dataset.
 Please zoom in to view more details.](images/data_teaser.png)